-Weddings at Countryside Church are conducted for members of the church.
-We do not ordinarily perform weddings for non-members; however, in special circumstances, the minister may elect to perform a non-member wedding.
-Please follow the guidelines listed below and make the appropriate contacts as soon as possible:
+Weddings at Countryside Community Church are conducted for members of the church.
+We do not ordinarily perform weddings for nonmembers; however, in special circumstances, the minister may elect to perform a nonmember wedding.
+Please follow the guidelines listed below and make the appropriate contacts as soon as possible.

-There is a $150 deposit required to reserve the church.
-This must be paid when you book your wedding.
+There is a $150 facility fee ($300 for nonmembers) required to reserve the church.
+This fee must be paid when you book your wedding.
 This will go toward the church fee for the custodian and building fees.

-December weddings are scheduled upon approval of the ministers and are dependent upon ongoing Advent activities.
-If a December wedding is scheduled, the Sanctuary décor in place for ongoing Advent worship events will remain in place.
+December weddings, scheduled upon approval of the ministers, will require that the Sanctuary décor in place for ongoing Advent worship events remain in place.

-Once the wedding has been scheduled, you will be contacted by one of our Church Wedding Coordinators.
-In the case of a small chapel wedding, no consultant is required.
-The Wedding Consultant will guide you through your wedding planning from start to finish and coordinate the rehearsal and wedding with the officiating minister.
-Be prepared to give the Consultant the names of your wedding party, photographer, videographer, florist and other participants.
+Once the wedding has been scheduled, you will be contacted by our Church Wedding Coordinator.
+In the case of a small (less than 25) wedding, no coordinator is required.
+The Wedding Coordinator will guide you through your wedding planning and coordinate the rehearsal and wedding with the officiating minister.
+Be prepared to give the coordinator the names of your wedding party, photographer, videographer, florist, and other participants.

-Contact our church office at 402-391-0350 or firstname.lastname@example.org to arrange for an organist or pianist to play for your wedding and approve your musical selections.
+Work with the Wedding Coordinator to arrange for an organist, pianist, or other musician/vocalist to play for your wedding and approve your musical selections.
 Unless you are planning for a musical ensemble or no music at all, a Countryside organist/pianist will play for your wedding.
 If a Countryside organist/pianist is unavailable, they will arrange for another of our organists/pianists to play.
 If a vocal soloist is included in your wedding, that person must arrange to rehearse with our organist/pianist prior to the wedding rehearsal.

-Pre-marital counseling sessions will be arranged at the discretion of the officiating pastor.
+Premarital counseling sessions may be arranged at the discretion of the officiating pastor.
 Our ministers use an inventory from a company called Prepare-Enrich, which is a survey couples take online.
 Confidential results are emailed to the minister and are used as a basis for counseling conversations.
-The cost for this survey is $35.00, which the couple pays online prior to taking the inventory.
+There is a cost for this survey, which the couple pays online prior to taking the inventory.

 License and Fees

-Wedding fees, see below, and a valid Nebraska marriage license must be presented to the officiating minister on the night of the rehearsal.
+Wedding fees (see below) and a valid Nebraska marriage license must be presented to the wedding coordinator on the night of the rehearsal.
 If you live in Douglas County, obtain your license at the office of the County Clerk, 1819 Farnam Street, Omaha, 402-444-6745.
 The website is:

-One member of the bridal couple must be a member of the church or non-member fees will apply.
-Fees relating to a wedding at Countryside Church will include separate checks, payable as follows:
+One member of the bridal couple must be a member of Countryside or nonmember fees will apply.
+Fees relating to a wedding at Countryside, in addition to the initial $150 facility fee ($300 for nonmembers), will include separate checks, payable as follows:

 Baptism is a visible sign of an invisible event: the presence and acceptance of God in our lives.
 A service of baptism is part of a Sunday morning worship service.
 While there is no membership requirement to be baptized at Countryside, those who are baptized (or their family, in the case of infants) must be participating actively in the life of the congregation.
 This is due to the vows we all make, described below.